vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/object-lock.md

 Object Lock offers two retention modes:

 - **Governance**: a user holding `s3:BypassGovernanceRetention` can delete a protected version.
 XO never sends the bypass header, so XO itself is still unable to touch a protected version.
-- **Compliance**: nobody can delete a protected version before it expires, not even the account root.
+- **Compliance**: nobody can delete a protected version before it expires, not even the root account.

 Unless a regulation requires compliance mode, choose **governance**.
 It matches the model recommended for [on-prem immutability](./immutability.md#on-prem-immmutability): an administrator with direct access to the storage keeps control, and a misconfigured job that fills the bucket with retained versions can still be cleaned up.
 In compliance mode, that storage is unrecoverable and billable, until the retention expires.